- Explore what data science means in terms of biology education.

 - Use evidence based pedagogical approaches to develop teaching materials for your classroom.

 - Engage in Open Education Practices.

 - Increase awareness and implementation of inclusive, accessible pedagogical practices.

 - Actively participate in a community of like minded peers before, during and after the workshop.

 - The summer workshop is appropriate for two-year and four-year faculty teaching all levels of undergraduate biology, quantitative biology, and life science-oriented mathematics, and future faculty.
 We also welcome high school teachers teaching AP or advanced biology.

-- Future faculty are welcome at this event, and special programming on career development is offered for this audience.
+- Future faculty (graduate students and post-docs) are also welcome at this event, and special programming on career development is offered for this audience.
 Learn more about future faculty volunteer opportunities.